International Pandemic Accord

 International control of infectious diseases

 The International Health Regulations provide the basis of international law that underlies the control of infectious disease at international level.
-To address the gaps uncovered by the COVID-19 pandemic, the 75th World Health Assembly in May 2022 decided to make targeted amendments to the International Health Regulations.
-A revised version is also to be drafted for submission at the 77th World Health Assembly in May 2024.
-This means that the revision of the International Health Regulations and the development of the international Pandemic Accord are taking place concurrently.
-Specifically, the international Pandemic Accord is to be developed in coherence with the International Health Regulations and is to complement them in the event of a pandemic.
+In view of the shortfalls revealed by the COVID-19 pandemic, it was agreed at the 75th WHA in May 2022 to devise targeted amendments to the International Health Regulations.
+The amended version of the International Health Regulations was adopted during the 77th WHA in May 2024 .

 Collective action and transparency